higham/logsumexp-softmax-tests/readme.md

 About
 -----

-These are MATLAB program files used to genereate the test rsults in the reference below.
+These are MATLAB program files used to genereate the test results in the reference below.

 - `chop_test_softmax` is the main m-file that produces the figures for the